graymintmoon/graymintmoon.github.io/contact.md

 	<div class="form_introduction text_center">
 		<div class="container_lg">
 			<h2 class="text_charcoal">Hello!</h2>
-			<h4>Thank you for your interest in working with Gray Mint Moon.
-We are excited to learn more about you, your business, and your overall goals.</h4>
+			<h4>Thank you for your interest in working with us.
+We are excited to learn more about you, your business, and your overall goals.
+Or, you can email us at <a class="text_jungle text_regular" href="mailto:graymintmoon">graymintmoon@gmail.com</a> to get the conversation going!</h4>
 		</div>
 	</div>
 	<form action="https://formspree.io/graymintmoon@gmail.com"